TheRealJake12/Kade-Engine-Community/CONTRIBUTING.md

-# More Information on Contributing to Kade Engine
+# More Information on Contributing to Alley Engine

 ## Branches
-`stable` is the repository's main branch, so people can clone a stable Kade Engine to work on their mods.
+`stable` is the repository's main branch, so people can clone a stable Alley Engine to work on their mods.
 However, this means that Pull Requests will default to merge into
 `stable` instead of `master`.

 ### If your pull request changes the engine, it merges into MASTER.